 Jonas assesses technologies for commercial potential, conducts market research, creates commercialization strategies for high-potential technologies, and directs technology licensing efforts for internal and external clients.
 Jonas has a passion for learning about new technologies and inventions of all types.
 He’s presently spinning out a new company -- SWIR Vision Systems, -- resulting from an internal commercialization project for a quantum dot-based infrared detector technology.
 Jonas is a Bioengineer from Clemson University, with an M.E.M. from Duke University, and loves to work on polymer processing projects when he can.

-A U.S. Marine Corps veteran who was recognized in 2016 by Military Transition News as a Top 40 under 40 for his achievements post-military, Adam focuses on Federal business development and innovation-led economic growth.
+A U.S. Marine Corps veteran who was recognized in 2016 by Military Transition News as a Top 40 under 40 for his achievements post-military, Adam focuses on innovation-led economic growth.
 He's worked in sectors that range from energy to wearables, software, optics, manufacturing, medical, and consumer goods.
 A certified human-centered design practitioner through Luma Institute, Adam’s also co-founded and led a startup with technology licensed from the Air Force Research Laboratory, worked as a building analyst, and researched fuel cell water management properties of earthen composite membranes.
 While on active duty, Adam spent time in Australia, Japan, Thailand, and is fluent in Portuguese.
 He received an M.S. in Technology Commercialization and Entrepreneurship and a B.S. in Mechanical Engineering from Rensselaer Polytechnic Institute.